Chess and Me

 I really want chess to become a “thing” in Big Rapids.
 We have a lot of coffee shops and other places where people congregate to pass the time during our long, cold, dark winter months.
 Why not play chess?
 So… I bought ten chess sets and distributed them around town for everyone to enjoy.
 Now I periodically check up on them to replace damaged or lost pieces.
 Apparently chess can be a violent game…

 On campus, I have been trying to get a chess RSO (Registered Student Organization) going.
 No luck thus far, but a few regulars have been gathering to play pick-up games.
-Anil Venkatesh from the Mathematics department has been leading the way for the past year or so (I have been tied up with General Education duties).
-However, I am looking forward to playing a lot more in the 2018/2019 academic year.
+Anil Venkatesh from the Mathematics department helped out for the past year or so (I have been tied up with General Education duties).
+However, I am looking forward to playing a lot more in the future.
+I have set up a website for the club now and we are an official USCf affiliate.
 So stop on by and play a game (or two).

 PLAYING CHESS ONLINE

-The second place that I play online is lichess.org.
-This is another free site.
-I do not pay on this site, but I do play.
+One site where I occasionally play online is lichess.org.
+This is a free site - I do not pay on this site, but I do play.
 My account can be found here.
 I have also set up a Big Rapids Chess Club Team on this site for anyone that is interested.

 ONLINE CHESS TRAINING